Dans-labs/formats/source/fileFormats/pdfa.md

 For Windows there is afree application that can “print” documents to a [=pdf]:
 [Bullzip PDF Printer]({{bullzip}}).

-Modifying PDF files is less well supported by free programs, although marking up PDFs with annotations is getting mainstream.
+Modifying [=pdf] files is less well supported by free programs, although marking up PDFs with annotations is getting mainstream.

-It is also possible to generate PDF as output from programs, there are good libraries to create custom PDFs.
+It is also possible to generate [=pdf] as output from programs, there are good libraries to create custom PDFs.

-Users of [=tex] have especially sophisticated tools to create virtually any PDF they want.
+Users of [=tex] have especially sophisticated tools to create virtually any [=pdf] they want.

-PDF can be used to represent images.
-Conversions between more common [:image] formats and PDF can be performed with programs such as [ImageMagick]({{imagemagick}}) and on Windows:
+[=pdf] can be used to represent images.
+Conversions between more common [:image] formats and [=pdf] can be performed with programs such as [ImageMagick]({{imagemagick}}) and on Windows:
 [IrfanView]({{irfanview}}).

 Of course,
 [Adobe]({{adobe}})
-sells quite capable software for creating PDF files.
+sells quite capable software for creating [=pdf] files.